cleolibrary/CLEO-Redux/docs/en/first-steps.md

 log("Hello world");
 ```

 Lines starting with `//` are comments and ignored by the game.
-The only meaningful line is the second that instructs JavaScript runtime to print a message in the log file.
+The only meaningful line is the second that instructs the JavaScript runtime to print a message in the log file.

 Now save the file and run the game.
 Start a new game or load a save file, play a few seconds and then go to `cleo_redux.log` (do not exit the game yet).
 You should now see a new line like: